 - Season roast with a good amount of salt and pepper.
 Heat oil in the Instant Pot and set to ‘Saute’.
 When oil is hot, sear on all sides until browned (about 4-5 minutes each side).

-- Add the onions, garlic, potatoes, carrots, celery, wine, mustard, brown sugar, thyme and bouillon.
+- Add the onions, garlic, potatoes, carrots, celery, balsamic vinegar, mustard, brown sugar, thyme and bouillon.
 Season with salt and pepper to taste.
 Mix the stock with the flour and pour into the slow cooker bowl (don't worry about any lumps, they will cook out).
 Place lid on Instant pot with the steam valve closed.

 - Change Instant Pot setting to 'manual' mode for 60 minutes on 'high' pressure.